linux4sam/egt/docs/src/started.md

 EGT is included as a package as part of the [buildroot-external-microchip](https://github.com/linux4sam/buildroot-external-microchip) project.
-To build a complete SDK and target filesystem for a board, follow the instructions found in that project's
+Start building a target filesystem for a board, follow the instructions found in that project's
 <a href="https://github.com/linux4sam/buildroot-external-microchip/blob/master/README.md">README</a>.

 See the configs directory in the buildroot-external-microchip project for a graphics defconfig for your processor and board.

+Once the target filesystem is done, run
+@code{.unparsed}
+make sdk
+@endcode

+Extract the SDK.
+Then:

+@code{.unparsed}
+cd path_to_the_extracted_buildroot_sdk
+./relocate-sdk.sh
+source environment-setup
+cd path_to_egt_folder
+./autogen.sh
+./configure $CONFIGURE_FLAGS --prefix=path_to_install_folder --exec-prefix=path_to_install_folder
+make -j $(nproc)
+make install
+@endcode

+All files necessary for the target (applications, library, includes and shared resources) are installed in path_to_install_folder.

 @section started_yocto Cross Compiling With Yocto